realworldocaml/book/book/files-modules-and-programs/README.md

 $ dune build freq.exe
 ```

 Now we can turn to optimizing the implementation of `Counter`.
-Here's an
+Here's
-alternate and far more efficient implementation, based on the `Map` data
+an alternate and far more efficient implementation, based on `Base`'s
-structure in `Core_kernel`.
+`Map` data structure.

 ```ocaml file=examples/correct/freq-fast/counter.ml
 open Base